AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ./download-data.py --projects SCPCPXXXXXX --dryrun
     ```

-The `download-data.py` script will always update the `data/current` symlink to point to the specified release directory.
+The `download-data.py` script will update the `data/current` symlink to point to the current release directory when run without a `--release` option or to the test data directory when run with `--test-data`.
-You can use the [`--update-symlink` flag described below](#updating-the-current-symlink) to update which release directory the `data/current` symlink directs to.
+If you want to instead point to a specific release, you can use the [`--update-symlink` flag described below](#updating-the-current-symlink) to update which release directory the `data/current` symlink directs to.

-### Download data file structure
+### Downloaded data file structure

 Downloads via the download script will generally have the following structure.